 This is where the namespace can have clashes, and with large projects it’s not clear where a function is without further introspection.

-Now the end users will simply:
+The end users simply:

-and then access specific functions like:
+access specific functions like:

 Then multiple subdirectories can have the same function name without clashing in the Matlab namespace.
-Support the function “mem1” is used frequently in another function.
+Suppose the function “mem1” is used frequently in another function.
 To avoid typing the fully resolved function name each time, use the import statement:

 Matlab .mltbx toolboxes became available in R2016a.
 The Matlab-proprietary toolbox format also allows end users to create their own packages containing code, examples and even graphical Apps.
 In effect .mltbx provides metadata and adds the package to the bottom of Matlab path upon installation.
 The installation directory is under (system specific)/MathWorks/MATLAB Add-Ons/Toolboxes/packageName.
 Whether or not the project uses .mltbx, the namespace of the project is kept cleaner by using a Matlab package layout.